What is Prospectus? Meaning, Types & Importance

 This is used during an Initial Public Offering (IPO).
 It’s called “red herring” because it includes a red warning on the cover saying that the information isn’t final.

-• It contains most of the details about the company and the offering, except the price of the shares and the number of shares being offered.
+Red Herring Prospectus contains most of the details about the company and the offering, including the price band, but not the final issue price and the exact number of shares.
+It helps test the waters and gauge investor interest.

-• It includes all key information like the company’s financials, business model, management, risks, and objectives of the issue.
+• It includes all key information, such as the company’s financials, business model, management, risks, and the issue's objectives.

 • This is the version investors rely on before actually deciding to invest.